What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 A well-established one is Goodtime Adventures.
 Their guides are experienced, safe, and patient–even if you have never climbed before.

-Other interesting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.
+Other exciting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.

-You can see a show, sign up for classes or even full-blown courses, all led by experienced fighters coming from all corners of the world.
+You can see a show, sign up for Muay Thai classes, or even full-blown courses, all led by experienced fighters coming from all corners of the world.

 The most well-known fitness centers on the island are:

-- Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels and for both men and women.
+- Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels, for all genders.

 Sample Koh Tao's Finest Seafood–Or Go Vegan